danyyen/USA-crude-oil-production-forecast/README.md

 The global economy's deep reliance on crude oil necessitates accurately forecasting future production patterns.
 Given the finite nature of oil resources and its critical role in various industries, oil-producing nations and businesses require reliable production forecasts for strategic decision-making, investment scenario evaluation, and identifying future opportunities.
 This project addresses the challenge of predicting a country's future crude oil output based on its historical production data.

 ## Objective
-To analyze historical crude oil production data from 1992 to 2018 for a specific country and build a robust time series forecasting model using AR, MA, ARMA, and ARIMA methodologies to predict future production trends.
+To analyze historical crude oil production data from 1992 to 2018 for a specific country and build a robust time series forecasting model using AR, MA, ARMA, and ARIMA methodologies to predict future production trends from 2019 to 2025.

 ## Key Questions
 What are the underlying trends, seasonality (if any), and stationarity characteristics of the historical crude oil production data?